Understanding effective approaches to part-time provision

 Research and discussion around the decline in part-time study has so far largely focused on systemic economic factors, and understanding other external variables that have led to the decline.
 However, the decline is not a uniform or universal trend across the sector and some institutions are not experiencing the same high levels of reduction in part-time student numbers.

-The outcomes of this project will inform OFFA’s strategy and guidance in this area.
+The outcomes of this project will be available to inform strategy and guidance in this area.

 What has happened so far?